neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 Prints all version information.
 If this command is executed from a Neutralinojs application directory, you will see project-specific version details.
 Otherwise, you will see global version details.

+### `neu plugins [plugin]`

+#### Parameters
+- `plugin`: Plugin identifier.
+This value is usually the npm package identifer.

+#### Options
+- `--add`: Registers a new plugin to neu CLI. neu CLI downloads plugins to the CLI's `node_modules` directory and loads during the bootstrap process.
+Plugins can introduce new commands to the CLI.
+- `--remove`: Unregisters an existing plugin.

-## Change log
+## Changelog
-Please check the change log from [GitHub](https://github.com/neutralinojs/neutralinojs-cli/blob/master/CHANGELOG.md).
+Please check the changelog from [GitHub](https://github.com/neutralinojs/neutralinojs-cli/blob/master/CHANGELOG.md).